MugPand/MugPand/README.md

 My workdays are generally spent researching low-level technologies or building internal tools that help optimize manual tasks, however, off-work my true interests lie in full-stack development.
 I'm always keeping up to date with the latest web technologies and I've recently taken up an interest in distributed systems and cloud computing.
 I enjoy keeping myself busy with side projects so stay tuned for some of my upcoming releases.

-Outside of tech, I enjoy working out, solving puzzles, and playing ping pong. 🏓
+Outside of tech I enjoy working out, solving puzzles, and playing ping pong. 🏓

 I'm always looking for new oppurtunities so feel free to reach out!